tconbeer/sqlfmt/README.md

 ### Using sqlfmt with dbt

 sqlfmt was built for dbt, so only minimal configuration is required.
 We recommend excluding your `target` and `dbt_packages` directories from formatting.
-You can do this with the command-line `--exclude` option, or by setting `exclude` in your `pyproject.toml` file
+You can do this with the command-line `--exclude` option, or by setting `exclude` in your `pyproject.toml` file:

 ```toml
 [tool.sqlfmt]